Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Simply sit down on the couch and keep your dog on a leash holding it firmly under your foot.
 Allow enough slack so that your dog can sit, stand up and lie down.
 Watch your favorite TV show or read a book or magazine.

 Ignore your dog no matter what he does.
 This means ignore if he barks at you, chews on the leash, pulls or paws at you.
 Eventually, your dog will lie down, and he may emit a sigh.
-Praise him when he does and feed a treat as you pet him calmly.
+Praise him when he does and feed him a treat as you pet him calmly.
 Then say, “Done!” remove the leash and set him free.

 Repeat this exercise every evening for a week.
 Eventually, your dog should start to settle down immediately in anticipation of your petting, praise and treat.
 At some point, right when he is about to lie down say, “Chill” just before he lies down.
 Soon, your dog should be able to lie down and chill on cue.